cheminfo/openchemlib-js/README.md

 Copy `config.default.json` to `config.json` and put the path to the GWT classes on your computer.
 If you want to update the java code from openchemlib, provide the path to the openchemlib source.

-### Gulp tasks
+### npm scripts

-**Options**
+To run one of the scripts, use `npm run <scriptName>`.
+To pass an options, use `npm run <scriptName> -- --option`.

+**Options**:

-* -m [name]: only process module "name"
+- -m [name]: only process module "name"
-* -v: verbose output
+- -v: verbose output

 #### compile:min / compile:pretty

-Execute the GWT compiler
+Execute the GWT compiler.

 #### export

-Transform the GWT compiled files to javascript modules
+Transform the GWT compiled files to JavaScript modules.

 #### build:min / build:pretty

-Compile and export
+Compile and export.

 #### copy:openchemlib

-Copy the required java files from the openchemlib project
+Copy the required java files from the openchemlib project.

 ## License